websublime/sublime-cli/README.md

 # Important

 You can adjust your workflows if needeed but be aware that changing the predefined action where it runs sublime action command can break your deploysto the websublime cloud.
+Actions also are based on the package [changeset](https://github.com/changesets/changesets).
+They are already configured.
+Please follow the link to know more about it.
+All your branchs should follow that guideline to create awesome changelogs/issues and independent packages versions.

 # Installation